-This month in our Cornish poetry series, we have Melanie William’s poem about her grandmother Joan.
+This month in our Cornish poetry series, we have Melanie William’s touching poem about her aunt Joan.

 Gingham not silk, linen not sable